nmrenyi/thuir-publication-info/README.md

    - Build a academic website for THUIR, which benefits everyone, including yourself.

 ## Contact
-If you have any questions, please contact REN Yi, by WeChat or [Email](mailto:renyi1006@gmail.com).
+If you have any question, please contact REN Yi, by WeChat or [Email](mailto:renyi1006@gmail.com).
 Any suggestions or questions are welcome!